Working Through Anxiety

 Most sufferers have lived with it their entire lives.
 They have grown accustomed to living with such intrusive forces.
-Yet, just because they are habituated to it does not mean they have found a way to manage it.
+Yet, just because they are use to it does not mean they have found a way to manage it.
 Some sufferers take medication with a little relief, others avoid triggers, and others just white-knuckle through it.

 No matter how you currently manage such intrusive experiences, know that there is a way through this madness.

 This won’t be easy but it is possible.
 There are plenty of approaches in the world of therapy, including but not limited to: